tinamayswinkels/sbe/_posts/2025-08-18-ashritha-shimoga-esd-arch-intern.md

 Currently, I am working on a sustainable design platform called Better Building.
 This tool analyses various environmental performance factors such as daylight, carbon, energy, and moisture to support the design of more sustainable and energy-efficient buildings.

-In my first week, I began working on the Cabrini Health project, which is located on Wattletree Road in Malvern.
+In my first week, I began working on a propsoed Hospital project.
 I assisted in creating a 3D model that supports sustainable design assessments and compliance analysis, providing valuable insights into early-stage design evaluation.

 Overall, I’m incredibly grateful for the opportunity to contribute to meaningful projects at Peddle Thorp and SBE, and I look forward to building on my passion for environmentally sustainable architecture.